Skip to main content

 It’s hard to find a budget ultra short throw projector, but Epson’s model will probably be the best you can find.
 It costs about the same as a very good HDTV, and you get support for up to 4K images at 120 inches, although only native Full HD support (always look at the native support numbers).
 The laser can reach 100% of the traditional RGB color base, and HDR optimization is here as well for improving contrast and clarity for many kinds of content.

 Android TV and its associated support for Chromecast casting are here as well, making this another good pick for Google users or those streaming content from other devices.
 The Yamaha 2.1 speakers are also very good, considering the price.
-And brightness is perhaps the most impressive of all, reaching all the way up to 3,600 lumens if necessary (although staying at that level will burn your bulb out quickly).
+And brightness is perhaps the most impressive of all for the price, reaching a bonkers 3,600 ISO lumens if necessary (although staying at that level will burn your bulb out quickly).
 All in all, this is an ideal pick if you want to replace a TV that’s frequently watched in the daytime.

 Epson EpiqVision LS300